AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 ## Prerequisites {#prerequisites}

-This connection is built using [LiveRamp's SFTP](https://docs.liveramp.com/connect/en/upload-a-file-via-liveramp-s-sftp.html).
+The [!DNL LiveRamp - SFTP] connection exports files using [LiveRamp's SFTP](https://docs.liveramp.com/connect/en/upload-a-file-via-liveramp-s-sftp.html) storage.

 Before you can send data from Experience Platform to [!DNL LiveRamp SFTP], you need your [!DNL LiveRamp] credentials.
 Please reach out to your [!DNL LiveRamp] representative to obtain your credentials, if you don't already have them.

 ## Supported identities {#supported-identities}

-[!DNL LiveRamp SFTP] supports the activation of identities described in the official [LiveRamp documentation](https://docs.liveramp.com/connect/en/identity-and-identifier-terms-and-concepts.html#known-identifiers).
+LiveRamp SFTP supports the activation of identities such as PII-based identifiers, known identifiers, and custom IDs, described in the official [LiveRamp documentation](https://docs.liveramp.com/connect/en/identity-and-identifier-terms-and-concepts.html#known-identifiers).

-During the [mapping step](#map), you define the target mappings as custom attributes.
+In the [mapping step](#map) of the activation workflow, you must define the target mappings as custom attributes.

 ## Export type and frequency {#export-type-frequency}